MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/an-end-to-end-extensibility-example-for-iis-developers.md

 This is a standard WMI script that connects to the IIS WMI provider.
 It gets the configuration section at the specified location ("Default Web Site") and changes its values.
 The Put\_ call will save the changes to disk.

-If you execute the script, it adds the copyright message with the current date into %systemdrive%\inetpub\wwwroot\web.config.
+If you execute the script, it adds the copyright message with the current date into `%systemdrive%\inetpub\wwwroot\web.config`.
 Have a look.

 Next, add the image copyright handler itself.